Wamiqa Gabbi

-Wamiqa Gabbi (born 29 September 1993) is an Indian actress who predominantly works in Punjabi and Hindi films and series.
+Wamiqa Gabbi (born 29 September 1993) is an Indian actress who predominantly works in Hindi and Punjabi films.
 She made her screen debut as a child with a brief role in the Hindi film Jab We Met (2007).
-She later established herself as a leading lady in Punjabi cinema with successful performances in Tu Mera 22 Main Tera 22 (2013), Nikka Zaildar 2 (2017) and its sequel Nikka Zaildar 3 (2019), as well as Kali Jotta (2023).
+She later established herself as a leading lady in Punjabi cinema with roles in comedy films, such as Tu Mera 22 Main Tera 22 (2013), Nikka Zaildar 2 (2017) and its sequel Nikka Zaildar 3 (2019), as well as the crime drama Kali Jotta (2023).

 Gabbi expanded into other languages with the Tamil romance Maalai Naerathu Mayakkam (2016) and the Malayalam sports drama Godha (2017).
-She went on to gain recognition in Hindi streaming series Grahan (2021), Mai: A Mother's Rage (2022), and Modern Love Mumbai (2022), the latter two directed by Vishal Bhardwaj.
-A major breakthrough came in 2023 with her acclaimed performance as an aspiring actress in the period drama Jubilee, followed by her role as a spy's wife in Bhardwaj's thriller Khufiya, which earned her a Filmfare OTT Award.
-She has since achieved commercial success with the fantasy film Bhool Chuk Maaf (2025).
+She then transitioned into a period focused on Hindi streaming ventures, gaining critical acclaim in 2023 with her performance of an aspiring actress in the period drama series Jubilee, followed by her role as a spy's wife in Vishal Bhardwaj's thriller film Khufiya, which earned her a Filmfare OTT Award.

+She has since found success in mainstream Hindi cinema with the comedies Bhool Chuk Maaf (2025), Bhooth Bangla and Pati Patni Aur Woh Do (both 2026) and has earned further acclaim for her role as Chandra in the Tamil romantic action film DC (2026).

-Early life
+Early life and education

 Gabbi was born in a Punjabi family in Chandigarh on 29 September 1993.
 Her father Govardhan Gabbi is an author and writes in Hindi and Punjabi languages.
-She did her schooling at St. Xavier's School, Chandigarh, and completed her degree in Arts from DAV College, Chandigarh.
+Her mother Raj Kaushal is a teacher who owns and operates her own junior high school.
+Gabbi studied at St. Xavier's School, Chandigarh.
+She then completed her B.A. from the DAV College, Chandigarh.

 Career

 Early work and expansion (2007–2019)

 Gabbi made her film debut at the age of thirteen with a brief role in Imtiaz Ali's Hindi romantic comedy Jab We Met (2007), playing the cousin of Kareena Kapoor's character.
 She admitted to feeling uncertain about her future in the film industry while working on the picture, as she did not come from an acting family like Kapoor.
 After minor roles in Love Aaj Kal (2009), Mausam (2011), and Bittoo Boss (2012), Gabbi had her first lead role in the coming-of-age drama Sixteen (2013), portraying a teenager who enters a relationship with a significantly older man.
-In a review for Mumbai Mirror, Karan Anshuman commended Gabbi as "the standout" in a mediocre film.
-It emerged as a commercial failure, after which she admitted to almost giving up acting due to consistent rejections.
+Karan Anshuman of Mumbai Mirror commended Gabbi as "the standout" in a mediocre film.
+It emerged as a commercial failure, after which she professed to almost quitting acting in Hindi films due to persistent rejections.